Stump the Schwab: Gameplay

-Three male contestants competed against "The Schwab" in a series of three rounds, with the lowest-scoring player being eliminated after each round.
+Three contestants competed against "The Schwab" in a series of three rounds, with the lowest-scoring player being eliminated after each round.

 Round 1: Leading Off

 Each episode began with "Leading Off", a round where the 3 contestants and "The Schwab" took turns naming an athlete or team on a list relating to a major achievement; for example, "Name the top 16 players that led the National League in home runs in the year 1975."
 This round consisted of three such lists, and each contestant was given a turn to begin a list.
 During the first two seasons, the full list was displayed on screen for the home viewers, with each person who had not been named displayed in white letters, and each person correctly named having their names displayed in blue letters.
 Starting in the third season, answers were shown only as they were given by players, allowing home viewers to "play along."
 At the end of the question, all answers were shown.
 Each correct answer was worth one point.
-If a contestant or "The Schwab" gave a wrong answer, could not come up with an answer in time, or gave an answer that was already said, he was eliminated for the rest of the topic with the spotlight shining over him darkened.
+If a contestant or "The Schwab" gave a wrong answer, could not come up with an answer in time, or gave an answer that was already said (regardless if the answer was on the list or not), he was eliminated for the rest of the topic with the spotlight shining over him darkened.
 If there was only one player (including "The Schwab") left, that player scored only one additional point by giving another correct answer.
 Whoever had the lowest score at the end of "Leading Off" was eliminated from the show, while the remaining two contestants went on to face each other in Round Two.